wrench-project/wrench/doc/wrench_101.md

 @WRENCHInternalDoc

-This **Internal 101** guide is intend to users who want to contribute code to WRENCH to extend its capabilities.
+This **Internal 101** guide is intended for users who want to contribute code to WRENCH to extend its capabilities.

 ---